One-Way Functions

 Definition: Randomized (or Probabilistic) Algorithm

-A randomized algorithm $\cA$, also called a probabilistic polynomial-time Turing Machine and abbreviated as PPT, is a deterministic algorithm equipped with an extra random tape.
+A randomized algorithm A, also called a probabilistic polynomial-time Turing Machine and abbreviated as PPT, is a deterministic algorithm equipped with an extra random tape.
 Each bit of the random tape is uniformly and independently chosen.

 As an example, we define efficient and correct encryption.